afdeanon/Mech-Count/README.md

 - Reduce manual counting errors that lead to inaccurate bids
 - Keep a searchable history of past blueprint analyses tied to specific projects

-Whether you're a one-person estimating department or part of a larger team, MechCount turns a 2-hour manual count into a sub-minute automated analysis.

 ## What This Project Does

 1. Upload blueprint images and run AI-powered symbol detection